fabiocicerchia/go-proxy-cache/README.md

 ## How it works

-When the request is not cached:
+When the request is cached:

 ```text
         .---------.       .---------.       .---------.